PerfectGym/ClientPortal.Embed/README.md

 ## Embeding tips

-Embeded Client Portal has transparent background, looks best with grey/blurred image background.
+Embeded Client Portal has transparent background, basic brandings looks best on grey/blurred image background.
-To maintain best responsivenes Embeded Client Portal width should be close to window.innerWidth.
+To maintain best responsivenes Embeded Client Portal width value should be close to window.innerWidth.

 ## The simplest way of embeding Client Portal on your site